akka/akka/akka-docs/dev/multi-jvm-testing.rst

 The multi-jvm tasks are similar to the normal tasks: ``test``, ``test-only``, and ``run``, but are under the ``multi-jvm`` configuration.

-So in Akka, to run all the multi-JVM tests in the akka-cluster project use (at the sbt prompt):
+So in Akka, to run all the multi-JVM tests in the akka-remote project use (at the sbt prompt):

 .. code-block:: none

-   akka-cluster/multi-jvm:test
+   akka-remote/multi-jvm:test

-Or one can change to the ``akka-cluster`` project first, and then run the
+Or one can change to the ``akka-remote`` project first, and then run the
 tests:

 .. code-block:: none

-   project akka-cluster
+   project akka-remote
    multi-jvm:test

 To run individual tests use ``test-only``:

 .. code-block:: none

-   multi-jvm:test-only akka.cluster.deployment.Deployment
+   multi-jvm:test-only akka.remote.RandomRoutedRemoteActor

 More than one test name can be listed to run multiple specific tests.
 Tab-completion in sbt makes it easy to complete the test names.